odnr93/routilux/docs/DOCUMENTATION_GUIDE.md

 # Documentation Guide

-This guide explains how to build and maintain the Sphinx documentation for flowforge.
+This guide explains how to build and maintain the Sphinx documentation for routilux.

 ## Quick Start